squid-cache/squid/src/squid.md

 caches DNS lookups, supports non-blocking DNS lookups, and implements negative caching of failed requests.

-Squid supports SSL, extensive access controls, and full request logging.
+Squid supports TLS, extensive access controls, and full request logging.
 By using the lightweight Internet Cache Protocols ICP, HTCP or CARP, Squid caches can be arranged in a hierarchy or mesh for additional bandwidth savings.